kail-cali/Filec/README.md

 `File Transfer Server based on spark architecture`

 ## Feature
-- have blocking-epoll Listen server
+- MulitPlexing-Duplexing Server with epoll and n-full-duplex pipe
 - virtualized network and process
 - Job Sheduleing at server cluster with FIFO
-- have  Multi-Plexing feature for processing multi-session
+- Can Handle with multi-session
-- worked on (thread-pool & ) main-cluster and  child worker thread

 ## api